 This course covers the important issues and critical steps involved in starting a new business from scratch.
 Topics covered include developing a business plan, creating a successful marketing strategy, setting up the legal basis for business, raising start-up funds, attracting and managing human resources, managing costs, and developing a custom base.

 Sociology

 SOC 200: Introduction to Sociology

-This course is an introduction to the vocabulary, concepts, and theory of sociological perspectives of human behavior.
+This course is an introduction to the vocabulary, concepts, and theoretical perspectives of sociology.

 SOC 210: Social Problems